MalOvDg/AngularForm/README.md

 • Routing between landingpage ('Home') & formviewer ('besvara Formulär')
 • Responsive
+• Create and add text questions to a Form
-• Create and add questions to a Form
+• Create and add multiple choice questions to a Form
 • Answer the Form on 2'nd page ('Besvara formulär')

+Dod:
-(toggle, multiple question not complete)
+(toggle menu, not complete)
 ____________
 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.1.